 Furthermore, you might have bagging laws in your area, so you must check to see what the proper procedure is where you live before you make your final decision.

 There are a few different types of clipping discharge types to consider when buying a riding lawn mower, such as:

-These mowers direct the clippings right back on top of your freshly mowed lawn.
+These direct the clippings right back on top of your freshly mowed lawn.

 If you have easily rakeable and very thick grass, this shouldn’t be a problem, although raking is more complicated than bagging.

-These mowers will collect your yard clippings for you, but, more likely, you would need to purchase the bag separately from the mower.
+This type will collect your yard clippings for you, but, more likely, you would need to purchase the bag separately.

 These types of mowers can actually turn your clippings into useable mulch for you while you mow your lawn, which we think is a pretty nifty feature.

 What Is the Best Time of Year to Buy a Lawn Mower?